-You’re not creating content for a magazine company where you have to meet a critical 12pm deadline, otherwise the boss is going to have your liver for dinner.
+You’re not creating content for a magazine company where you have to meet a critical 12pm deadline or your boss is going to have your liver for dinner.

 I appreciate that it’s important to develop a habit of publishing great content regularly, it shows your commitment towards blogging and serving your community.

-But seriously peeps, if you don’t feel like writing.
+But seriously, if you don’t feel like writing.
 If you don’t feel like blogging at all even, then simply don’t do it.

 Go and do something else entirely, and it can be anything you want.

-For me it’s either doing something practical and productive for myself, or heading down the beach for some surf to clear my mind, or simply spending some quality time with my family.
+For me, it’s either doing something practical and productive, or heading down the beach for some surf to clear my mind, or simply spending some quality time with my family.

 “We must do this that way, we can’t do this or that, we’ve got to create x amount of content this week, connect with x amount of people in this niche and that niche…”,

-It’s really become a bit of a joke at times I think.
+It’s really become a bit of a joke I think.

 We’re all going to have long periods where we won’t be able to stop thinking about the next post we’re going to write about.